Pssst

 Pssst is an action video game developed and published by Ultimate Play the Game that was released for the ZX Spectrum in June 1983.
 In the game, Robbie the Robot has to protect his plant (a Thyrgodian Megga Chrisanthodil) as it is attacked by various insects, each of which needs a different repellent to neutralise it.
 Pssst was the second game to be released by Ultimate, after Jetpac.

 The game was written by Chris Stamper and graphics were designed by his brother, Tim Stamper.
-Pssst was one of the very few Spectrum games also available in ROM format for use with the Interface 2, allowing "instantaneous" loading of the game (the normal method of cassette loading could take several minutes).
 The game received positive reviews from two publications upon release, with critics mainly praising its presentation and gameplay.
-It was placed 40th on the "Best Selling Software" list by Personal Computer Games in December 1983.

 Gameplay

 The game is presented from a single, 2D perspective, and revolves around Robbie the Robot's objective to defend his plant from interstellar space slugs, leeches and midges.
 The plant grows from the bottom centre of the screen, and spray cans containing three different pesticides are located on ledges on each side of the screen.
 Bonus items such as fertiliser and fly swatters appear on unoccupied ledges which will increase both the players score and the plant's growth rate.

-There are three types of coloured parasite, and three types of pesticide, which will either kill, stun, or have no effect on the parasites.
+There are three types of parasite, and three types of coloured pesticide, which will either kill, stun, or have no effect on the parasites.
 The player can only carry one type of pesticide at a time; during the early stages of the game the lethal pesticide can be carried at all times, but later stages have more than one type of parasite on screen at once, making the choice of pesticide more tactical.

 As the plant grows it may sprout leaves; these increase the growth rate but also vulnerability to the parasites.
 Once the plant reaches a predetermined height it flowers and the player advances to the next level.
 A life will be deducted whenever the plant dies or the player makes contact with a parasite.

+Every fifth level when completed reveals a female version of Robbie on the flower and grants an extra life.